SHI-Labs/NATTEN/docs/install.md

         introduced in CUDA Toolkit 12.8.

 ??? question "Don't know your PyTorch build?
 Other questions?"
-    If you don't know your PyTorch build, simply run this command:
+    If you don't know your PyTorch build, run this command:

     ```shell
     python -c "import torch; print(torch.__version__)"